yene/go-cronic/README.md

-# go-cronic
+# cronic

+> Send crontab results per email.

-Cronic runs the given command and sends the error per mail.
+`cronic` runs the given command and sends errors per mail.
-If you configure `sendstdout=true` in cronic.conf it also sends a mail on success.
-The exit code is passed through.

 From `0 1 * * * backup_cmd >/dev/null 2>&1`

 To   `0 1 * * * cronic backup_cmd`

 ![screenshot](shot.png)

 ## Configuration
+If you configure `sendstdout=true` in cronic.conf it also sends a mail on success.
+The exit code is passed through.

-You can use Config file or `.env` file or ENV variables (in this order).
+You can specify a config file, `.env` file or ENV variables (in this order).
-Default config location `~/.config/cronic/cronic.conf` can be changed with `-c`.
+Default config location is `~/.config/cronic/cronic.conf`, can be changed with `-c`.

 ```bash
 mkdir -p ~/.config/cronic/